 Treat the hypo immediately.
 You can do this by eating or drinking 15 to 20g of a fast-acting carbohydrate.
 Good foods for people for low blood sugar include:

-- three glucose or dextrose tablets
+- five glucose or dextrose tablets

 - five jelly babies

 - a small glass of a sugary (non-diet) drink

 - a small carton of pure fruit juice

 - two tubes of a glucose gel such as GlucoGel®.

 Which hypo treatment you choose is up to you.
 The type and amount depends on what works best for you.
 It might depend on your taste, or how easy it is to store or carry around.
 You can get things like glucose gel, glucose tablets and dextrose tablets on prescription.
 Talk to your diabetes team about this.
 They can give you advice about how much to take and which treatment to choose.